 Some frogs will shed their skin as often as every day.
 Most amphibians shed their skin more frequently than reptiles like snakes.

 To date, there are NO known venomous toad species.
-However, there are two known species of venomous frogs, Bruno’s casque-headed frog and Greening’s frog.
+However, there are two known species of venomous frogs, Bruno’s casque-headed frog, and Greening’s frog.

 Both frogs are found in the Brazilian Caatinga scrublands and have skull spines that inject venom into their victims.
-These frog will cause you A LOT of pain but are not usually lethal to humans.
+These frogs will cause you A LOT of pain but are not usually lethal to humans.

 Similarity #3: Diet and Feeding